 - Advocate Aurora St. Luke's Medical Center

-- federally qualified community health centers, community and free clinics that serve under or uninsured people
+- Federally qualified community health centers, health department, community and free clinics that serve under or uninsured people

 Urban health projects are developed and conducted in close collaboration with community practice sites.
 TRIUMPH has partnerships with over 44 community-based organizations.
 A number of our long-term partners are highlighted below.

 Aurora Health Care was established in 1984.
 In 2018, Aurora Health Care merged with Advocate Health Care to form Advocate Aurora Health, one of the 10 largest hospital systems in the United States.
 The sites that now constitute Aurora Health Care and the Milwaukee Clinical Campus have partnered with the UW School of Medicine and Public Health for over 40 years to recruit and train physicians.
 Aurora’s mission is to promote health, prevent illness and provide state of the art diagnosis and treatment whenever and wherever we can best meet people’s individual and family needs.

 The Center for Urban Population Health was officially established in April 2001 as a partnership of the University of Wisconsin School of Medicine and Public Health, Aurora Health Care and the University of Wisconsin-Milwaukee's College of Health Sciences.
 The center's mission is to conduct and facilitate original population health research and educational initiatives that improve the health of urban communities through collaboration with academic and community organizations.

 The research program of the Center for Urban Population Health is population-focused and community-based, with a health and wellness perspective and a strong commitment to cultural diversity.
-The center's research programs focus on projects that address the health needs of women and children, the aging population, minority groups and the economically disadvantaged.
+The center's research programs focus on projects that address the health needs of women and children, the aging population, underrepresented communities and the economically disadvantaged.

 The Children's Health Alliance of Wisconsin is the state's voice for children's health.
 The alliance influences public policy, raises awareness and promotes best practices.
 The alliance has projects focused on injury prevention and death review, asthma, lead poisoning, oral health, and grief and bereavement.